Psytruck at the Carémeau Campus

-Despite advances in the field of psychiatry, stigma and fear persist, particularly among young people.
-Aurélie Schandrin, a psychiatrist in Nîmes, launched a project in 2022 to make psychiatry more accessible by offering mobile consultations from a van called the “psytruck.”
+Despite advances in the field of psychiatry, prejudice and fear persist, particularly among young people.
+Aurélie Schandrin, a psychiatrist in Nîmes, launched a project in 2022 to make psychiatry more accessible by offering mobile consultations aboard a van called the “psytruck.”
 Thanks to funding from the Hospital Foundation, two vans were purchased.
-The project aims to provide follow-up care for young people already receiving treatment, raise awareness and promote prevention regarding mental health, and offer walk-in consultations—an innovative initiative in the field.
+The project aims to provide follow-up care for young people already receiving treatment, raise awareness and promote mental health prevention, and offer walk-in consultations—an innovative initiative in the field.

 On March 21, from 1:00 p.m. to 4:00 p.m., the Nîmes School of Medicine hosted the Psytruck project.
 This project aims to provide mobile psychiatric consultations aboard specially equipped vans traveling throughout Nîmes and the surrounding area, specifically targeting young people aged 15 to 30.
 Its main goal is to change perceptions of psychiatric care by going directly to patients to make it more accessible.

-Assessment consultations, available without an appointment at pre-scheduled times and locations (listed in the Psytruck roadbook), will then help refer these young people to the appropriate support services.
-Consultations are covered upon presentation of identification, Social Security, and private health insurance documents.
+Assessment consultations, available without an appointment according to a predefined schedule and locations (which can be found in the Psytruck roadbook), will then help refer these young people to the appropriate support services.
+The cost of the consultations is covered upon presentation of identification, Social Security, and private health insurance documents.

 The Psytruck will now visit the medical school on the Nîmes campus once a month, and on another date in front of the IUT (right next door), which doubles the opportunities for students to access the service if needed.